dleovl/Bootstrap/README.md

 - [Back to Table of Contents](#table-of-contents)
 ### How do I get SpringBoard tweaks to work?
 Currently, only one **unofficial** method for SpringBoard injection is available:
-- [Serotonin](https://github.com/mineek/Serotonin): A **safe** semi-jailbreak tool that works on top of roothide Bootstrap to provide partial support for SpringBoard tweaks.
+- [Serotonin](https://github.com/mineek/Serotonin): A **safe** semi-jailbreak tool that works on top of roothide Bootstrap to provide support for SpringBoard tweaks.

 ### How do I convert tweaks?
 Install roothide Patcher (refresh sources if the roothide repository is blank).